 Reminders on Other City Services

-• Libraries and Citizen Service Centres are open for in-person services, with capacity limits reduced to 50 per cent.
-Computer access will be available with a two-hour limit per person per day.
-Computer stations will be limited to maintain distancing.
-Meeting rooms are not available for booking, and community programs continue to be offered online only.
+- Libraries and Citizen Service Centres are open for in-person service, with capacity limits.
+Computer access is available with a two-hour limit per person per day.
+Computer stations are limited to maintain distancing.
+Curbside service remains available upon request.

-• Employees must work remotely unless their work requires them to be on site.
+- Public Health requires people to work remotely unless the nature of their work requires them to be onsite at the workplace.